JeevanJames/CodeBits/README.md

-# CodeBits
+# Code Bits
 Code Bits is a set of useful code blocks that can included in your .NET projects through [NuGet](http://nuget.org/).
-Each code block is typically a single file that gets added to a _CodeBits_ folder in your project when you import it.
+Each code bit is a single source file that gets added to a _CodeBits_ folder in your project when you import it.

+Code Bits does not add assemblies to your project.

-You can do a search for '[CodeBits](http://nuget.org/packages?q=CodeBits)' on NuGet.org to view the list of available CodeBits packages.
+You can do a search for '[CodeBits](https://www.nuget.org/packages?q=CodeBits)' on NuGet.org to view the list of available Code Bits packages.

 ## General code bits
 | Name | Description |